erincones/nextmoo/README.md

 is 30 for website and 40 for API requests.
 To display the message exactly as provided (no wrap), use an empty string as wrap value.

-For website links or `GET` requests use the query string to privide the parameters.
+For website links or `GET` requests use the query string to provide the parameters.
 For `POST` requests provide the parameters as a JSON on the request body.